trzndr/blog-cards/README.md

 This is a React-based web application designed as a part of the "Take Home" project.

-To see the final result isit https://canonical-blog-cards.vercel.app/
+To see the final result visit https://canonical-blog-cards.vercel.app/

 ## Prerequisites